subsquid/docs/docs/basics/squid-gen.md

    npx squid-gen config squidgen.yaml
    ```

 4. Prepare your squid for launching.
-If it is using a database, start a PostgreSQL container and generate migations:
+If it is using a database, start a PostgreSQL container and generate migrations:
    ```bash
    sqd up
    sqd migration:generate